 At RNOH we take Infection Prevention & Control (IPC) very seriously.
 One of our aims is to minimise the risk of patients picking up or becoming infected with MRSA during their stay.
 We have several strategies to help us deliver that aim including identifying colonised patients, preventing transmission, preventing active infection, educating staff and monitoring performance:

 - Appropriately flagging patients colonised with MRSA so they can be managed accordingly

-- Close liaison between bed management and infection control
+- Close liaison between infection control and the bed management team

-Further detail and information on MRSA: What is MRSA?
+Further details and information on MRSA: What is MRSA?

 |MRSA screening protocol||814.41 KB|